facebookarchive/remodel/README.md

 #import "PhoneNumber.h"
 ```

-Another important annotation is libary.
+Another important annotation is library.
 This will make things easier for you if you are using header maps.
 For example:

 ```objc
 %type name="PhoneNumber" library="PhoneNumberLib" file="PhoneNumberTypes"